Engaging undergraduates in transformative learning.

 Coursework Component

-IAAR-SLATE’s Coursework Component builds a network of courses to engage the program’s topics through student classroom experiences.
-For 2020-2021, more than 25 faculty have connected their courses to IAAR-SLATE by agreeing to include on their syllabi three shared, intersecting assignments across all IAAR-SLATE courses.
-They are a way to connect students across diverse classes, expanding the dialogue beyond a single classroom.
-Additionally, through a variety of convenings and activities, students in IAAR-SLATE courses have an opportunity to meet authors, filmmakers, and other special guests who are directly related to the material assigned in their classes.
+IAAR-SLATE’s Coursework Component built a network of courses to engage the program’s topics through student classroom experiences.
+For 2020-2021, more than 25 faculty connected their courses to IAAR-SLATE by agreeing to include on their syllabi three shared, intersecting assignments across all IAAR-SLATE courses.
+They were a way to connect students across diverse classes, expanding the dialogue beyond a single classroom.
+Additionally, through a variety of convenings and activities, students in IAAR-SLATE courses had an opportunity to meet authors, filmmakers, and other special guests directly related to the material assigned in their classes.

 Research Components

-All IAAR-SLATE components are informed and shaped by research, but our Research Component provides undergraduates with direct research experience.
-During the summer, a selected cohort of students pursue original, independent, scholarly research on a topic of their choosing.
-Students’ research is guided by a UNC faculty member, whose own research IAAR-SLATE also supports during the summer.
-In the Fall, students present their research at an undergraduate research symposium open to the entire campus and broader community.
+All IAAR-SLATE components were informed and shaped by research, but our Research Component allowed a selected cohort of students to pursue original, independent, scholarly research on a topic of their choosing during the summer.
+Students’ research was guided by a UNC faculty member, whose own research IAAR-SLATE also supported during the summer.
+In the Fall, students presented their research at an undergraduate research symposium open to the entire campus and broader community.